YauhenBichel/Customers-Web-API/README.md

 A Web API to support the management of Customers.

 ## How to run
-the default port is 5033
+    Note: the default port is 5033

     >cd CustomersManagement/CustomerManagement
     >dotnet run
     >import postman collection "Customers Management.postman_collection.json"